Common Sense Education

 All resources to fulfill steps can be found online via Common Sense Education (free).
-Districts and Schools can also find professional development resources and support through Common Sense Education's Premium Services (fee based).
+Districts and Schools can also find professional development resources and support through Common Sense Education's Premium Membership (fee based).

 I don't have a Facebook account and do not plan on creating one.
 What should I do?

-We do encourage you to participate in the Facebook group, as it's a valuable professional learning network, but we understand if you don't want to create a Facebook account.
+We do encourage you to participate in the Common Sense Educator Facebook community, as it's a valuable professional learning network, but we understand if you don't want to create a Facebook account.
 Please email [email protected] prior to submitting your application if this will prevent you from meeting criteria.